 - The Field Foundation of Illinois can only offer funding to 501(c)(3) organizations.

 - While a 501(c)(3) designation is preferred, the organization may on occasion partner with a 501(c)(3) as its fiscal agent.

-- Individuals (requests for stipends should be discussed with Field Foundation staff)
+- Support for capital grants should be discussed with Field Foundation staff before submitting a proposal.

 Find more grants like this

-Find more grants like the Field Foundation Of Illinois Grant by joining Instrumentl.
+Find more grants like the Field Foundation Of Illinois: Program Grants by joining Instrumentl.